3.8 Ethical, Legal, Cultural and Environmental ImpactsDeep Dive

 Deep Dive: Computer Misuse Act Offences

-This deep dive covers Deep Dive: Computer Misuse Act Offences within Legal Issues for GCSE Computer Science.
-Revise Legal Issues in Impacts of Technology for GCSE Computer Science with 15 exam-style questions and 14 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 3 of 6 in this topic.
+This deep dive covers Deep Dive: Computer Misuse Act Offences within Legal Issues in Computing for GCSE Computer Science.
+Revise Legal Issues in Computing in 3.8 Ethical, Legal, Cultural and Environmental Impacts for GCSE Computer Science with 15 exam-style questions and 14 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 3 of 7 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position